-Due to our region's rural location in the far northern corner of New York State, recruiting and retaining an adequate supply of healthcare professionals has always been a challenge for our local providers.
+Health Workforce Due to our region's rural location in the far northern corner of New York State, recruiting and retaining an adequate supply of healthcare professionals has always been a challenge for our local providers.
 However, for years, FDRHPO has been committed to assisting with this process through the work of its long-term Regional Recruitment Program.

-Whether it's in local elementary, middle, or high schools, at career fairs, or through partnerships with colleges, vocational schools, and adult education programs, FDRHPO is working across the community to ensure our region's healthcare workforce is strong now and into the future.
-We also are committed to helping to reduce barriers with regard to accessible and convenient coursework, licensure/certification requirements, and more!
+We "grow our own" workforce by building interest and engaging students as early as middle and high school!
+Whether it's in local middle or high schools, at career fairs, or through partnerships with colleges, vocational schools, and adult education programs, FDRHPO is working across the community to ensure our region's healthcare workforce is strong now and into the future.
+We also are committed to helping to reduce barriers with regard to accessible and convenient course work, licensure/certification requirements, and more!
+Initiatives like Health Career Army Pathways Program (HCAPP) for military spouses and dependents (over 18), Reservists, and transitioning Soldiers leaving active duty; Medical Academy of Science and Health (MASH) Camp for students in grades 8-12; career exploration opportunities, such as job shadowing; and other regional efforts help foster a robust pipeline of medical professionals to our area.